 If your DNS server isn’t working properly, you may face internet connectivity issues or it can prevent you from accessing websites or online services.

-As we’ve discussed today, DNS (Domain Name System) is responsible for translating domain names (like google.com) into IP addresses.
-When a DNS server isn’t responding, it means that your computer is unable to communicate with the DNS server and cannot translate domain names into IP addresses.
+As we’ve discussed today, DNS (Domain Name System) translates domain names (like google.com) into IP addresses.
+When a DNS server isn’t responding, your computer is unable to communicate with it and cannot translate domain names into IP addresses.

 This issue can be caused by several factors.
 Such as problems with your network settings, issues with your DNS server, or malware infections.
 If left unsolved, it can cause internet downtime or prevent you to access important online resources.